katcipis/sophia/notes/articles/borg.md

 and even details of your hardware, instead of searching for canonical best ways to solve something.
-When thinking on solving a generic problem for cluster orchestration perhaps virtualization would be a good idea, specially on a time where there where no "containers".
+When thinking on solving a generic problem for cluster orchestration perhaps virtualization would be a good idea, specially on a time where there where no "containers" (and no plan to use a operational system where isolation is trivial and native, like Plan9 and Inferno).

 To avoid use of virtualization they had to use cgroups + chroot to achieve some level of isolation required to make Borg work properly (remember, low priority jobs may never get on the way of high priority ones).

 This is the lesson that I see passing unaware by people that want to be like Google.
 You could argue that you don't have to be like Google, because you are not Google, and you are probably right.
-But the problem is that being like Google, in your own scale, it is a good thing.
+But the problem is that being like Google, in your own scale, is a good thing.
 Because being like Google is basically solving your problems the best way for you, instead of using code from other companies or open source groups that are made to fit everyone needs (and usually satisfying none in the end).
-So if there is a lesson to be learned by studying the development of Borg is to not use Kubernetes if you think that something simple that you can rollout will be enough for your needs, or will fit better your case.
+So if there is a lesson to be learned by studying the development of Borg is to not use Kubernetes if you think that something simpler that you can rollout will be enough for your needs, or will fit better your case.

 You may think that you can't do what Google does because you don't have their scale, and again you are probably right =).
-But since you don't have Google's scale the software you need to right to solve your own problem is smaller, so you can do it even when you don't have Google scale, because you are 1000x smaller and need 1000x smaller code too, so the modus operandi seems to apply on any scale.
+But since you don't have Google's scale the software you need to do to solve your own problem is smaller, so you can do it even when you don't have Google scale, because you are 1000x smaller and need 1000x smaller code too, so the modus operandi seems to apply on any scale.
 Of course this does not mean that you need to implement